 About Warsash AssociationThe Warsash Association was established in 1984.
 Membership is open to anyone who has in the past been a cadet, senior student or staff member at the Warsash Maritime Academy or any of its predecessor establishments.
 The first of these was the School of Navigation established in 1935 under the Directorship of Captain G W Wakeford.
 The WA succeeded an earlier organisation called the Old Cadets Association which had by then disbanded.
 Any ex-members of the OCA are especially welcome to join the WA.

 The object of the Association is to maintain the comradeship formed whilst studying at the Warsash and serving at sea, and to sustain an interest in the activities at the Warsash Maritime School, renamed as such in 2020.
-We have a small but growing number of Officer Cadet members and enjoy an excellent relationship with the Academy.
+We have a growing number of Officer Cadet members and enjoy an excellent relationship with the Academy.

 Our numbers are increasing rapidly due to a recruitment drive, an expanding network of contacts and our member's interactive website.
 Our total membership grew from 217 in December 2008 to 525 in 2018.
 If eligible to join please contact us or better still, make your Membership application online.

 Meeting agendas and minutes from our branches and from the UK are posted on Committee page where you will see committee member's names listed.